Shireen Dalvi

-Shireen Dalvi, also credited as Shirin Dalvi, is an Indian journalist and is the Editor of the Mumbai edition of Urdu language newspaper Avadhnama.
-She is the only women Editor of an Urdu language newspaper.
-She was arrested for reprinting the cartoons published by Charlie Hebdo following complaints and threats of protests from Rashtriya Ulema Council and was later released on bail.
+In 2014, she became the editor of the new Mumbai edition of the newspaper Avadhnama—the only women editor of an Urdu-language newspaper at that time.
+In 2015, Dalvi was arrested for reprinting controversial cartoons first published by Charlie Hebdo, following complaints and threats of protests from Rashtriya Ulema Council; she was later released on bail.
+Dalvi lost her job and the Mumbai edition was shut down by its publisher.